titech-caras/teapot/README.md

 # Teapot

-Teapot is a static binary rewriting & dynamic fuzzing based Spectre gadget detector, described in the paper "Efficiently Uncovering Spectre Gadgets in COTS Binaries with Speculation Shadows" (under review).
+Teapot is a static binary rewriting & dynamic fuzzing based Spectre gadget detector, described in the paper "Teapot: Efficiently Uncovering Spectre Gadgets in COTS Binaries" (To appear in CGO 2025).

 This repository contains the Teapot binary rewriter.
 The submodule `libcheckpoint_x64` contains the runtime library.